Income Tax Credit for Low-Income Individuals and Families

 - The Earned Income Tax Credit (EITC) is a refundable federal income tax credit for low-income working individuals and families.

 - The EITC has no effect on certain welfare benefits.
-In most cases, EITC payments will not be used to determine eligibility for Medicaid, Supplemental Security Income (SSI), food stamps, low-income housing or most Temporary Assistance for Needy Families (TANF) payments.
+In most cases, EITC payments will not be used to determine eligibility for Medicaid, Supplemental Security Income (SSI), food stamps, low-income housing or most TANF payments.

 How do I qualify?

-The threshold amounts for 2012 tax returns follow:
+The threshold income amounts for 2013 tax returns:

 Where can I get more information?